sparkfun/SparkFun_DataLogger/docs/hardware_overview.md

 ### USB-C and 5V

-The DataLogger IoT comes equipped with a USB type C socket which you can use to connect it to your computer for configuration through the serial terminal; upload new firmware; or plug in a USB-C power supply.
+The DataLogger IoT comes equipped with a USB type C socket which you can use to connect it to your computer to view the output and configuration through the serial terminal, or plug in a USB-C power supply.
 The DataLogger IoT includes the configuration channel resistors needed to tell the power supply to deliver **5V**.
 You can use your USB-C laptop charger as the power source should you need to, even though it normally delivers a much higher voltage.
 There is also a **5V** pin.
 However, this is not connected to the same USB bus.

 <div style="text-align: center;">
   <table>